In order to use the library and its branch libraries you will need to register as a library patron by using an identity document.

 3. A valid e-mail address where the confirmation of You signing and accepting the usage Regulations of Tallinn Central Library will be sent.

-If you are aged under 18 years, you will need the consent of either of your parents or some other adult guarantor in order to receive the card.
-The parental consent is valid until the patron turns 18 years of age.
-If a person under the age of 18 has not used library’s services for three years, they must present a new written consent from their parent.
+If you are under the age of 18, you will need the consent of either of your parents or some other adult guarantor in order to receive the card.
+The consent is valid until the patron turns 18 years of age.
+If a person under the age of 18 has not used the library’s services for three years, they must present a new written consent from their parent or guardian.

-Persons 17 to 19 years of age are registered on the basis of a personal identity document, whereas persons up to 16 years of age can alternatively register on the basis of their student card.
+Persons between the ages of 16 to 18 are registered on the basis of a personal identity document, whereas persons up to 15 years of age can alternatively register on the basis of their student card.

-You have to sign the card taking the responsibility to follow the borrowing rules.
+You have to sign the card, thereby taking responsibility of following the borrowing rules.
 The library card is personal property and the library card owner is responsible for all materials borrowed with the card.
-The library card must at all times be presented for registering loans as well as for checking a customer`s right to borrow.
-You cannot pass your library card on to other persons.Library card fees
+The library card must at all times be presented for registering loans as well as for a checking a patron’s right to borrow.

 The loss of a library card must be reported to the library immediately.
 A card which has been reported lost, cannot be used for borrowing.
 Customers are requested to destroy a lost card should it later be found.